Apple

 Chestnut Crab - large crab with fine grained, very sweet flesh.
 Yellow and red skin with light russeting.
 Considered one of the best named eating crabs.
 One of my favorite apples.
 Keeps about a month.
 Ripeness in September.
 Zone 4 hardy (maybe 3).

 Bonitas Crab - a large crab I discovered growing from a rootstock stump on an ornamental crab.
 The rootstock has taken over the tree and I’m happy about it.
 The tree was originally planted for a woman named Bonita so we named this crab after her.
 Flavors of cranberry and grape.
 An apple I look forward to every year.
 I haven’t checked brix but I’m assuming it’s high.
 I always add some to my cider blend.
 Everyone who’s tried a Bonitas crab loves them.
 See them in the second picture.
 Ripens in late September.
-Very disease resistant.
+Good disease resistance.
 Zone 4 hardy.